Dr. Charu Kaushic

 OHTN Applied HIV Research Chair

-Dr. Kaushic has special interest in public education, especially on women’s reproductive health issues and has worked closely and collaborated with community research organizations, such as Women’s Health in Women’s Hands in Toronto.
+Dr. Kaushic is closely involved with a number of women’s health agencies where she gives consultations, and has also participated at the Provincial Level sitting on agencies which focus on women’s reproductive health, HIV, and other related issues.
+She has special interest in public education, especially on women’s reproductive health issues and has worked closely and collaborated with community research organizations, such as Women’s Health in Women’s Hands in Toronto.
 She has given public and community talks on a number of HIV and women’s health related topics.

-Outside of the lab, Charu likes to spend time with her family.
-She has two boys, 15 and 10, and when she and her husband are not busy shuttling them to hockey arenas, music classes and other extra-curricular activities, they like to travel and see new places and experience different cultures.
+Outside of the lab, Dr. Kaushic likes to spend time with her family.
+She has two sons and when she and her husband are not busy, they like to travel and see new places and experience different cultures.
 They also like camping, hiking, canoeing and throwing BBQ and pool parties at their house!